xqb64/wrath/README.md

 - If the target responds with `SYNACK`, it means that the port is open.
 - If the target responds with `RSTACK`, the port is considered closed.
-- If the target machine does not respond at all, `tsunami` will retry at most `--max-retries` times before reporting the port as filtered.
+- If the target machine does not respond at all, `wrath` will retry at most `--max-retries` times before reporting the port as filtered.

 ## Let's talk numbers